 Parents of a child with ASD must have a good support system in place.
 This will help

-that can provide a safe place for them to talk and share their feelings and fears.
+a safe place for them to talk and share their feelings and fears.

 Part of this support will come from the healthcare team that is treating your child